cdgco/VestaWebInterface/docs/README.md

 # Vesta Web Interface v2.2.0
 <hr>

+!> **Important!**: VWI is experiencing compatibility issues on PHP 7.4+.
+I appreciate your patience while I add support for the latest versions of PHP.

 ## About

 Vesta Web Interface is a PHP control panel and interface that integrates with VestaCP to provide a beautiful user friendly experience.